Localized Multiple Kernel Learning---A Convex Approach: Lemmata and Proofs

-\paragraph{Interpretation and Tightness} It can be directly checked that the function $x\to xM^{2/x}$ is decreasing along the interval $(0,2\log M)$ and increasing along the interval $(2\log M,\infty)$.
+\paragraph{Interpretation and Tightness of Rademacher complexity bounds} It can be directly checked that the function $x\to xM^{2/x}$ is decreasing along the interval $(0,2\log M)$ and increasing along the interval $(2\log M,\infty)$.
 Therefore, under the assumption $k_m(x,x)\leq B$ the Rademacher complexity bounds thus satisfy the inequalities:

 In particular, the former expression can be taken for $p=1$, resulting in a mild logarithmic dependence on the number of kernels.
-Note that in the limiting case of just one cluster, i.e., $l=1$, the Rademacher complexity bounds match the result by \cite{cortes2010generalization}, which was shown to be tight.
+Note that in the limiting case of just one cluster, i.e., $l=1$, the Rademacher complexity bounds match the result by \citet{cortes2010generalization}, which was shown to be tight.

 The proof of Theorem~\ref{thm:empirical-rademacher-bound} is based on the following lemmata.

 \begin{lemma}[Khintchine-Kahane inequality~\citep{kahane1985some}] Let $v_1,\ldots,v_n\in\hcal$.
 Then, for any $q\geq1$, it holds